 The vision and mission of the Indigenous Strategic Plan has already been adopted by the UBC Board of Governors and is as follows:

-Vision: UBC as the leading university globally in implementation of Indigenous peoples’ human rights, as articulated in the United Nations Declaration on the Rights of Indigenous Peoples and other international human rights law.
+Vision: UBC as a leading university globally in implementation of Indigenous peoples’ human rights.

 Mission: To guide UBC’s engagement with Indigenous peoples and its commitment to reconciliation, as articulated and called for by the Truth and Reconciliation Commission of Canada.

 The 38-page draft Indigenous Strategic Plan, which continues the work of the 2009 Aboriginal Strategic Plan, has been posted online since June 2018.
 From this point, the Indigenous Strategic Planning Team has been engaged in a planning process to produce a final action plan, which will provide clear, implementable steps to enhance Indigenous engagement at UBC Vancouver, while also providing an overarching UBC-wide plan to be implemented across both campuses.
 This plan intends to build upon UBC Okanagan’s recent Declaration of Truth and Reconciliation Commitments.
 In fact, the UBC-wide strategy will look to integrate UBCO’s current commitments while recognizing the unique contexts and strengths of each campus.

 To learn about the three engagement themes used to guide responses during the engagement sessions and the online survey, go here.

 The following graphic was produced from the ISP survey data.
 It depicts a positive correlation between survey respondents’ self-reported familiarity with Indigenous issues and how important they think the ISP will be to their courses, faculty, school, unit or partnership with UBC.
 In short, it was found that as familiarity with Indigenous issues increases so does the perceived importance of the ISP.